 In addition to soccer, which is the most popular sport in Germany, there are several other sports that enjoy enormous popularity.
-These include handball, biathlon, motorsport, boxing, tennis, ice hockey, and triathlon.
 Germans are known to love sports, both as participants and spectators, and are quite passionate about them.

 Unlike in the United States, where many popular sports evolved from North America by either using different elements of European sports or were conceived on American soil, sports in Germany were mostly adapted from other countries, even the national sport, soccer.
 However, there is one notable exception - handball - which entirely evolved on German soil.
 This fast-paced sport is played by two teams of seven players each, who pass a ball with their hands and try to score goals in their opponent's net.
 It is sometimes referred to as "The German Game," due to its origins and popularity in Germany.

 One movement that had a significant impact on sports in Germany was started in 1811 by Jahn's athletes.
 They spread new concepts of physical training across Germany, which emphasized the importance of fitness and healthy living.
 This movement became known as the turner movement and had a significant influence on physical education in Germany and beyond.
 Even today, physical education is an essential part of the German education system, and sports play a significant role in promoting physical health and well-being.

 Sports have also played an important role in German culture and history.
 For example, the Olympic Games were held in Germany twice, in Berlin in 1936 and Munich in 1972.